How to Round up Decimals in Excel (5 Methods)

 • Go to the Number category from the list.

-• Type the decimal places you want & the sample result will be shown on the top of it.
+• Enter the decimal places, and the sample result will be shown at the top.

 Read More: How to Round Up to 2 Decimal Places in Excel

-We can select the ROUNDUP function from the Formulas tab & it’ll let you choose an array or a large range of cells with more precision.
+This method allows you to select the ROUNDUP function from the Formulas tab, providing more precision for an array or a large range of cells.

 Steps: